 It's an interesting thought that these cars have now spent longer buried nose down in the dirt than they ever did cruising the roads of Route 66!

-Free of charge and open 24/7, this is such a Route 66 icon it would have to be in every drivers itinerary.
+Free of charge and open 24/7, this Route 66 icon should certainly be part of every drivers itinerary.